-I provide lectures and workshops for youth and adults on various genealogical topics.
+I provide lectures and workshops for youth and adults on military research, writing workshops, Italian research, and beginning genealogy topics.

 Engaging the Next Generation: Inspiring a Love of Genealogy in Children and Grandchildren